sigiler/Asemu/README.md

 A simple emulator in C++ built around a custom designed 24 bits cpu.

+Made for practising the implementation of an emulator of a custom virtual computer.
+Additionally playing with git and improve C++ programming skills.
-Made as a practise for possibly programming an emulator of some real computer, transform into some toy project like a virtual console game or showcase a minimal operating system.
+Might transform into some toy project like a virtual console game, proof of concept for a minimal general operating system or simulate networked hacking of virtual computers.

 Documentation will come when the design is stable.